Diminutive rat-folk with a racial knack for psionics

 Felbraug faces are human-like but childish, with a slightly extended muzzle and soft fur up the bridge of the nose.
 Like rats, felbraug have prominent front teeth on both jaws, which are barely visible when the mouth is closed.
 Their ears appear long and thin, similar to elven ears; in fact, they are a rubbery membrane stretched between fine bones, which splays into a fan shape when alert.

 Felbraug live only slightly longer than humans.
-However, their appearance and serene attitude—and their collective racial memory—give them a certain ageless quality, which has led to the myth that they are much longer-lived.
+However, their appearance and serene attitude—born of their collective racial memory—give them a certain ageless quality, which has led to the myth that they are much longer-lived.

 Playing a Felbraug

 Felbraug are mysterious, patient creatures who spend a great deal of time observing their surroundings.
 Although the depths of their tunnels keep ages-old secrets, they are both inquisitive and open-minded.
 They are always seeking to learn new things—especially since that means sharing such knowledge with their kin.
-Although they are careful in choosing quests and companions, they are almost always eager to pursue new experiences.
-However, they are often bemused by the social constructs of other races, such as gender and caste, which seem bizarre in the face of their philosophy.
+Although they are careful in choosing quests and companions, they are typically eager to pursue new experiences.
+However, they are often bemused by the social constructs of other races, such as gender and caste, which seem bizarre to their thinking.

 As psionic beings, felbraug make no distinction between the concepts of mind and soul; what are either, if not the sum of one’s every experience, emotion and dream?
 In turn, they view the presence of consciousness as more important than physical form.
 A “country” to a felbraug is not a place where one lives, but rather the community of people who live there.